b-inary/holdem-hand-evaluator/scripts/Readme.md

 ## Now, Refer to the Lookup Table!

 `04-lookup_tables.rs` computes lookup tables both for flushes and non-flushes.
-The lookup table for flushes has 8,129 entries (= 16kB) and that for non-flushes has 49,205 entries (= 96kB).
+The lookup table for flushes has 8,129 entries (= 16KB) and that for non-flushes has at least 73,775 entries (= 144KB).

 Although there are 52 choose 5 (= 2,598,960) unique five-card poker hands, many of those have the same strength; actually, it is known that there are only 7,462 equivalence classes on five-card poker.
 Therefore, the return value fits in a 16-bit integer.